 Minor in Business A minor in business is available to virtually any undergraduate major upon the request of the department or school offering the major.
 The minor is rigorous but is generally available for any student who meets course and grade point average requirements.
-The minor requires 18-24 credit hours of nonbusiness course work and 15-18 credit hours of business course work for a total of 36-39 credit hours.
-The requirements1 include:
+The minor requires 18 credit hours of nonbusiness course work and 15-21 credit hours of business course work for a total of 33-39 credit hours.
+The requirements include:

 Business A201 and A202

 Business F301

 Business M301

 Business P301

+Business K201 or

-Computer Science CSCI 208 (Business K201)
+Computer Science CSCI 208

 Economics E201 and E202

 Economics E270

-Math M118

-Math M119 or M163

-Psychology B105 (P101) or Psychology B104

-(P102)